-Excuse my sensationalist “fake” headline, but what Bernie would say about someone who makes a billion dollars by inventing a vaccine for the COVID-19 coronavirus?
+Excuse my sensationalist “fake” headline, but what would Bernie say about someone who makes a billion dollars by inventing a vaccine for the COVID-19 coronavirus?
 Would Bernie consider it “immoral” and “disgusting”?
 Should the inventor’s billions be confiscated as he would like?
 This exposes Bernie’s corrupt ideology that has impoverished millions wherever tried.

 Excuse my sensationalist “fake” headline, but as we are going through this pandemic, I wonder what Bernie would say about someone who makes a billion dollars by inventing a vaccine for the COVID-19 coronavirus.
 Would Bernie consider it “immoral” and “disgusting”?
 Bernie is quite vocal about his hatred of the ultra-rich.
 He says about his tax-the-rich plan, “Under this plan, the wealth of billionaires would be cut in half over 15 years which would substantially break up the concentration of wealth and power of this small privileged class.”